SyncfusionExamples/XlsIO-Examples/README.md

 ## License

 This is a commercial product and requires a paid license for possession or use.
-Syncfusion�s licensed software, including this component, is subject to the terms and conditions of [Syncfusion's EULA](https://www.syncfusion.com/eula/es/?utm_source=github&utm_medium=listing&utm_campaign=github-xlsio-examples).
+Syncfusions licensed software, including this component, is subject to the terms and conditions of [Syncfusion's EULA](https://www.syncfusion.com/eula/es/?utm_source=github&utm_medium=listing&utm_campaign=github-xlsio-examples).
 You can purchase a licnense [here](https://www.syncfusion.com/sales/products?utm_source=github&utm_medium=listing&utm_campaign=github-xlsio-examples) or start a free 30-day trial [here](https://www.syncfusion.com/account/manage-trials/start-trials?utm_source=github&utm_medium=listing&utm_campaign=github-xlsio-examples).

 ## About Syncfusion
 Founded in 2001 and headquartered in Research Triangle Park, N.C., Syncfusion has more than 29,000 customers and more than 1 million users, including large financial institutions, Fortune 500 companies, and global IT consultancies.